technical-notes

 Prerequisites: Assumes you’ve read the uv series (for the toolchain) and the Python monorepo series (for the layout) — though each post stands alone if you skim those concepts.

-By the end of the previous post, the enrich worker is turning transcripts into GuestMention(name, role, company, confidence) rows.
+By the end of the previous post, the enrich worker is turning transcripts into GuestMention(name, role, company, confidence) rows in guests_raw.
 Run it across a back catalogue and you’ll discover something obvious in hindsight: the same person shows up with three different names.

-In our reference channel, one founder appears as "Bibhusan Bista" in episode 14, "Bibhusan B." in episode 27, and "B. Bista (Young Innovations)" in episode 41.
+In our reference channel, one founder might appear as "Bibhusan Bista" in one episode, "Bibhusan B." in another, and "B. Bista (Young Innovations)" in a third.
 To the database, those are three different guests with one appearance each, instead of one guest with three appearances.
 The “popular guests” page is wrong from day one.

 This post is about fixing that — cheaply.